 This is calculated on line 4 of Form 1040EZ.
 Adjusted Gross Income (AGI) is a widely used measurement of your income for the year by banks and other financial institutions.
 AGI is also used to measure how much of a premium assistance tax credit you are eligible for.
 And IRS uses last year's AGI to verify your identity when electronically filing.

 Know Your Standard Deduction and Personal Exemption

+On Form 1040EZ, the standard deduction and personal exemption are combined into a single number.
 For people who are not dependents, these amounts combine to $10,300 for a single person and to $20,600 for a married couple filing jointly for the year 2015.
 Dependents, by contrast, may have a lower standard deduction amount and are not eligible to claim their personal exemption.

 The back of Form 1040EZ (page two of the PDF) has a worksheet for calculating this amount for dependents.
 The standard deduction and the personal exemption, combined, represent a deduction.
 This amount of income is not subject to the federal income tax.

 Taxable income is calculated on line 6 of Form 1040EZ.
 This figure will be used to look up your federal income tax on the tax tables in the back of the 1040EZ Instruction booklet.
 The amount of taxable income is less than adjusted gross income because it has been reduced by the standard deduction and personal exemption.